If you’re wondering how to become a CPA in South Dakota, we’ve organized the South Dakota CPA exam requirements below.

 2. Apply for the CPA Exam

-To apply for the CPA examination online, you may log in to the South Dakota Board of Accountancy.
+You may log in to the South Dakota Board of Accountancy.
 Then you need complete the application form, submit your transcripts, and pay the applicable fees.

 Suppose you have previously taken the examination in another jurisdiction.
 In that case, you must submit the Authorization for Interstate Exchange of Examination and Licensure Information form (BOA7) and the initial exam application form.